-Performing a search from the Home page searches the entire knowledge base; however, if you navigate to a category first and then perform a search, results will be filtered to just that category.
+Once you navigate to a category (or section or article within a category) and perform a search, results will be filtered to just articles in that category.

-Your search results are now filtered to only articles in the Marketing Automation Enterprise category:
+Your search results are filtered to only articles in the Communications Enterprise category:

-As you can see, there are far fewer filtered results, making it much easier to find the articles you want in the category you're actually interested in.
+This search method ensures you can more easily find the articles you want in the category you're actually interested in.